+This is a topic that reappears in course books and he is a historical character who is well known throughout the world.
 This activity creates a lot of interest both historically and on a more personal level.
 It also involves research on the internet.

 You will need the following:

 - Use a picture to elicit Henry VIII.
 In small groups students brainstorm what they know about him.
 Get some feedback in open class.

 - Elicit or teach the names of the wives and what happened to them.
 It doesn't matter if the students don't know about them already.